lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-5.2.2"}

-Where encrypted data (in this specification, private keys, certificates, or revocation passphrase) are sent in PKI messages, the EncryptedKey data structure is used.
+Where encrypted data (in this specification, private keys, certificates, or revocation passphrase) is sent in PKI messages, the EncryptedKey data structure is used.

 ~~~~ asn.1